beatcracker/POSH-swagger-codegen/README.md

 run `.\Build.ps1` with `-FixCSharBuild` parameter.

-See this issue in Swagger Codgen repo for details:
+See this issue in Swagger Codegen repo for details:

 * [[CSharp] Can't build client using "build.bat"](https://github.com/swagger-api/swagger-codegen/issues/6022)